alibaba/opentelemetry-go-auto-instrumentation/docs/manual_instrumentation.md

-## Intergrating with manual instrumentation
+## Integrating with manual instrumentation

 Automatic instrumentation already meets our needs in most scenarios, but manual instrumentation allows developers to have greater control over their projects.